Aleph-Naught-Aleph/Getting_Cleaning_Data_CourseProject/README.md

 7. A tidy dataset consisting of the arithmatic mean of each variable for each subject and activity pair is created with appropriate labels describing the activity names.

-The final data set resulting from this transformation is provided in the file `tidy.txt`.
+The final data set resulting from this transformation is provided in the file `tidyData.txt`.

 ### Word of Caution
 To run the R script successfully, one has to change the path in the program file, where the raw untidy data set is residing on your computer.
+Secondly, use NotePad++ to read tidyData.txt file.

 ### Data Dictionary
 For detailed information on the variables please consult the data dictionary provided in CodeBook.MD file.